-Growing Up in Australia’s younger children are invited to take part, as the CheckPoint moves around Australia in 2014-15.
-The advanced health activities measure heart, lung, kidney health, bone health, fitness, strength, vision, hearing, diet, activity and more.
+Growing Up in Australia’s younger children were invited to take part as the CheckPoint moved around Australia in 2015-16.
+The state-of-the-art health activities measure heart, lung, kidney and bone health, fitness, strength, vision, hearing, diet, activity and more.

-- Insights into how children make a healthy start to adolescence - drawing on all you've told us over the last decade
+- Insights into how children make a healthy start to adolescence - drawing on all the study participants have told us over the last decade

 - Vital information on how pre-teen health paves the way to adult health and illness

-- We also hope the children enjoy the health activities and learning about their body!
+- We also hope the children enjoyed health activities and learning about their body!

 By 11-12 years of age, children already show wide variations in their health measurements.
 Just like height and weight, measures such as blood pressure, lung function and blood cholesterol also vary between children even when they are fit and well.
 These 'normal' differences can predict future adult health.
 So can children's existing health problems, like asthma, obesity, and poor vision.